josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

 ### The inverse Discrete Time Fourier Transform

-Going from receiverFrequency domain to time domain is very similar, we only need to slightly alter the formula.
+Going from frequency domain to time domain is very similar, we only need to slightly alter the formula.
 Note that the phase of the exponential is inverted, otherwise the math looks very similar (the same).

     x[n] = sum k from 0 to N - 1: (1 / N) * X[k] * exp(+i * 2 * pi * k * n / N)